-A new dark comedy by Fringe First Award winner Emily Jenkins.
+A new dark comedy about foot and mouth disease by Fringe First Award winner Emily Jenkins.

 It's the late nineties, Take That, Tamagotchis, Dib Dabs, and PogSwaps.
 When 13 year old Bobby and Amy meet, hundreds of cows dot across the fields and the sun always shines.